 Step 3: Install the Add-In

 Our Excel Add-in file is ready.
-Now, we will install the newly created Add-in file to another Excel file.
+Now, we will install the newly created Add-in file in another Excel file.

 - First, we enter the working Excel file.